Closedness and invertibility for the sum of two closed operators: Introduction

 \section{Introduction}

-Let $E$ be a complex Banach space and $A:\mathcal{D}(A)\rightarrow E$, $B:\mathcal{D}(B)\rightarrow E$ are two closed possibly non-commuting linear operators in $E$.
+Let $E$ be a complex Banach space and $A:\mathcal{D}(A)\rightarrow E$, $B:\mathcal{D}(B)\rightarrow E$ be two closed possibly non-commuting linear operators in $E$.
 We consider the question of whether the sum $A+B$ with domain $\mathcal{D}(A+B)=\mathcal{D}(A)\cap\mathcal{D}(B)$ is also closed.
-Further, we ask under which assumptions the sum can be invertible.
-The last is connected to the existence, uniqueness and maximal regularity of solution for the following abstract linear equation in the Banach space $E$, namely
+Furthermore, we ask under which assumptions the sum becomes invertible.
+The last is related to the existence, uniqueness and maximal regularity for solutions of the following abstract linear equation, namely

-We can distinguish between two cases according to whether the operators commute or not, where by commuting we mean resolvent commuting (see e.g. in \cite[(III.4.9.1)]{Am}).
+We distinguish between two cases according to whether the operators commute or not, where by commuting we mean resolvent commuting (see e.g. \cite[(III.4.9.1)]{Am}).

-For a quick review on the above two problems, we start with the classical result of Da Prato and Grisvard \cite{DG}, where they introduced for first time the {\em inverse of the sum formula}.
-In the case of resolvent commuting operators they showed that if both operators are sectorial and the strong parabolicity condition on their sectoriality angles is fulfilled (i.e. their sum is greater that $\pi$), then the sum is closable and the closure is invertible.
-If the operators do not commute, then the same result still holds if some further commutation condition \cite[(6.5)]{DG} is satisfied.
-They applied their result to the first and the second order abstract linear Cauchy problems and provided existence, uniqueness and regularity results of solution.
+For a quick review on the above two problems, we start with the classical result of Da Prato and Grisvard \cite{DG}.
+They showed that the sum of two sectorial operators is closable and the closure is invertible if the strong parabolicity condition on their sectoriality angles is fulfilled.
+In the non-commuting case they required the commutation condition \cite[(6.5)]{DG}.